pypa/pipenv/README.rst

 - To initialize a Python 2 virtual environment, run ``$ pipenv --two`` first.
 - Otherwise, whatever ``$ which python`` will be the default.

+Caveats
+///////

+- Support for other indexes is not yet built.
+- Proper casing must be used for package names (e.g. `Django` or `Flask`).

 Other Commands
 //////////////